 Yes.
 This is one of the best cruise ports for walkability.
 The Commercial Harbour where ships dock is right next to the medieval walls and it is only a 5-minute walk to Liberty Gate or Mandraki Harbour.
 No transport needed to explore the Old Town.

 Buses to Lindos depart from the East Side Bus Station, about 10 minutes walk from the cruise terminal.
 The journey takes around 1 hour and costs approximately €2.50 each way.
-Taxis from Rimini Square cost around €45–€55 one way.
+Taxis from Rimini Square cost around €45 to €55 one way.
 Allow at least 5 hours for a comfortable Lindos trip.

-Absolutely : the medieval walled city of Rhodes is one of the finest in Europe and a UNESCO World Heritage Site.
+Absolutely: the medieval walled city of Rhodes is one of the finest in Europe and a UNESCO World Heritage Site.
 The Palace of the Grand Masters, the Street of Knights, and the Byzantine Museum alone could fill half a day.
 It is also easy to explore independently without a guide.

 Rhodes New Town has a pleasant beach at Elli, and the Aquarium is nearby.
 Lindos is the main excursion destination with its acropolis and beach.
 The valley of the butterflies (Petaloudes) is another popular trip in summer, and the ancient site of Kamiros is worth visiting for archaeology fans.

-Elli Beach in the New Town is about 15 minutes walk from the cruise terminal along the Mandraki waterfront : it is an organised, sandy beach that is perfectly decent for a quick swim.
-For something more scenic, the beach at Lindos is worth the journey.
+Elli Beach in the New Town is about 15 minutes walk from the cruise terminal along the Mandraki waterfront: it is an organised, sandy beach that is perfectly decent for a quick swim.
+For something more scenic, the beach at Lindos is worth the journey if you have the time.